bible-technology/scripture-burrito/docs/avocado/blue/committee_members.rst

 Committee Members
 #################

-The Scripture Burrito specification has been prepared by the ETEN Project Portability Working Group which was formed after meetings in Philadelphia in July 2018.
+The Scripture Burrito specification was started by the ETEN Project Portability Working Group which was formed after meetings in Philadelphia in July 2018 at American Bible Society.
 The group has since met several times virtually, culminating in two days of face meetings in Orlando on January 17-18, 2019.
 That meeting was attended by